rplusg/Problem1/README.md

                 }
               }

-Added PRIMARY KEY during insert on id, feel free to remove it.
+- Added PRIMARY KEY during insert on id, feel free to remove it.

-I couldnt use H2 ORM with models, as they are generated on the fly from jsons.
+- I couldnt use H2 ORM with models, as they are generated on the fly from jsons.
 Otherwise using with annotations would be easy to solve.

-Currently i'm firing queries from DAO.
+- Currently i'm firing queries from DAO.
 And this can be easily replaced with ORM.

-Couldnt cover all corner case validations, happy paths covered.
+- Couldnt cover all corner case validations, happy paths covered.

-LLD is pretty extensible based on need. for ex: EmployeeH2DAO can be replaced withh EmployeeOracleDAO without much of fuss.
+- LLD is pretty extensible based on need. for ex: EmployeeH2DAO can be replaced withh EmployeeOracleDAO without much of fuss.

+- Implemented only POST and GET but given skeletons for all CRUD operations, designed interfaces for search as well.